Home Loan Experts

 A guarantor is someone who provides a guarantee for their children or family members to get a home loan by securing their own property.

-Diving in to support someone else’s mortgage agreement can put a lot of risk and exposure to on your assets.
-So, it is important that the borrower and guarantor carefully consider whether a guarantee arrangement would be suitable for them.
+Diving into supporting someone else’s mortgage agreement can expose your assets to risk.
+It is important that the borrower and guarantor carefully consider whether a guarantee arrangement i s suitable for them.

 Things to consider before agreeing to be a guarantor